WeblateOrg/weblate/docs/admin/projects.rst

     {% if stats.translated_percent > 80 %}Well translated!{% endif %}

-There is additional tag available for replacing chars:
+There is additional tag available for replacing characters:

 .. code-block:: django